 Suggested Article: 25 Must-Have Leadership Qualities

 The workplace environment can be a constant source of stress and anxiety for the employees.
 A good leader would not only be mindful but also establish workplace mindfulness.

-Workplace mindfulness denotes a work culture where people are able to perform at their optimum level in a calm and focused way.
+Workplace mindfulness denotes a work culture where people can perform at their optimum level calmly and focused.
 Such a workplace will seek to increase productivity without hampering anyone’s peace of mind.